This code is part of KQCircuits

 of thickness `london_penetration_depth`

-second_kind_basis: Use Nedelec finite elements of second kind
+second_kind_basis: Use Nedelec finite elements of second kind.

 use_av: Use a formulation of VectorHelmHoltz equation based on potentials A-V instead of electric field E.